...

 k = is the spring constant.
 It depends on the types of springs and shows stiffness.

 Springs are made from different materials, shapes, functions, etc., which necessitates various applications.
-And the springs have three main categories, with each category having different subcategories.
+They have three main categories, with each category having different subcategories.

 Category One: Helical Springs